HvyD/IBM_Watson-Natural_StarWars-Fact-generator_Language_Process/README.md

 ## Overview

-In this project, you will use IBM Watson's NLP Services to create a simple question-answering system.
+In this project, IBM Watson's NLP Services is used to create a simple question-answering system.
 You will first use the Discovery service to pre-process a document collection and extract relevant information.
 Then the Conversation service will be use to build a natural language interface that can respond to questions.